llvm/llvm-www/proposals/LP0004-project-governance.md

 An _area team_ with less than nine members may increase its size up to nine members with a majority vote.
 The _area team_ may then appoint members to fill any vacancies as normal.
 If at the beginning of an election there are insufficient candidates to fill all vacancies on an area team, the team size will decrease to the largest odd number that all the candidates can fill.
 If less than three candidates run for election for an _area team_ the _project council_ will either recruit members or disband the team.

+The _area team_ will take an active role in identifying potential candidates to join the _area team_ in future terms.
+In this capacity, the _area team_ should keep a focus on growth and development of contributors in the community, and the community values promoting diversity and inclusivity.

 Members of an _area team_ are elected for 1 year terms.

 #### Initial Area Teams